Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Qualitative OPD reward-hacking case study

 \section{Qualitative OPD reward-hacking case study}

 To complement the representative failures in the main text, we summarize a longer trajectory from multi-task training under sampled-token OPD.
-Read chronologically, the case exhibits the same pattern in several forms: the model keeps analyzing after it already has the answer, falls into repetition loops such as \texttt{wait}, drifts into malformed continuations, and still receives high local teacher probability on those tokens.
+Read chronologically, the case exhibits the same pattern in several forms: the model continues reasoning after a valid answer has already been reached, falls into repetition loops such as \texttt{wait}, drifts into malformed continuations, and still receives high local teacher probability on those tokens.
+In these visualizations, uncolored tokens indicate positions where the displayed teacher and student probabilities are approximately matched.

 The failure first appears as \emph{over-continuation}.
 Even after the answer is effectively available, the local signal continues to place substantial mass on generic reasoning fillers and connective tokens, encouraging the model to keep going instead of stopping cleanly.
 The same pattern later appears on prefixes such as \texttt{confirm}, where the local signal still favors additional verification rather than termination.
 Some of this behavior may also reflect the teacher's own output habits.
 Figure~\ref{app:case_continuation} illustrates several representative cases.